Tacnode

 Data Integration Patterns

-While messaging patterns move events between systems in real time, data integration patterns solve the broader problem of keeping data synchronized across different storage systems — operational databases, data warehouses, feature stores, and search indexes.
-These patterns determine how fresh, complete, and consistent your data is across the organization.
+While messaging patterns move events between systems in real time, data integration patterns solve the broader problem of keeping data synchronized across multiple sources — operational databases, data warehouses, feature stores, search indexes, and other downstream data sources.
+These patterns determine how fresh, complete, and consistent your data is across the organization, and they shape the business processes that depend on that data.

 Change Data Capture (CDC).
-Captures row-level changes (inserts, updates, deletes) from a source database and publishes them as events.
-Instead of running a batch job that queries the full table every hour, CDC streams individual changes as they happen — typically by reading the database's write-ahead log.
+Captures row-level changes (inserts, updates, deletes) from a source database and publishes them as events in standard data formats like Avro, Protobuf, or JSON.
+Instead of running a batch job that queries the full table every hour, CDC streams individual changes as they happen — typically by reading the database’s write-ahead log.
 The result: downstream systems see changes within seconds instead of hours.

 CDC is the modern replacement for batch ETL in most data integration scenarios.
 It eliminates the staleness inherent in batch processing, reduces load on source databases (no more expensive full-table scans), and produces a stream of events that any number of downstream consumers can process.
 Tools like Debezium, Fivetran, and Airbyte have made CDC accessible to teams that previously relied on nightly batch jobs.

 Event Sourcing.
 Instead of storing the current state of an entity, store the complete sequence of events that produced that state.
-A customer account isn't a row with a balance — it's a sequence of deposits, withdrawals, and transfers.
-The current state is derived by replaying the event log.
+A customer account isn’t a row with a balance — it’s a sequence of deposits, withdrawals, and transfers.
+The current state of the domain model is derived by replaying the event log.

 Event sourcing gives you a complete audit trail, the ability to reconstruct state at any point in time (similar to time travel queries), and the flexibility to build new projections from historical events.
 The tradeoff is complexity — rebuilding state from thousands of events requires careful design, and eventual consistency between the event log and materialized views demands robust handling.